Picws Du: Archaeology

 The summit hosts a very large Bronze Age round barrow which is in a degraded state and remains unexcavated.
-However, there are similar burial cairns at the summits of Pen y Fan and Fan Foel.
-The latter was excavated in 2002-4 with the results published in 2014 in Archaeologia Cambrensis.
-The round barrow was about 16 meters (about 52 feet) wide and was badly eroded with stones from the structure removed to build a central cairn by passing walkers.
-Excavation of the barrow showed that it contained two separate burials, the central one in a stone cist contained the burnt bones of an adult woman and two children carbon dated to about 2000 BC.
-It is likely that the barrow on Picws Du is of a similar age when the climate was much warmer than today, and the now deserted sub-arctic and tree-less landscape supported a larger human population than at present.
+It is likely to originate from the same period as burial cairns at the summits of Pen y Fan and Fan Foel, when the climate was much warmer than today, and the now deserted sub-arctic and tree-less landscape supported a larger human population than at present.

 There are several legends associated with the glacial lake below the summit, Llyn y Fan Fach, one of which is the story of the Lady of the Lake.

 Access

 The entire mountain is open country and so freely accessible to walkers.
 The most popular approach includes a circuit of the neighbouring peaks of Waun Lefrith and Fan Foel.
 The high level route of the Beacons Way from Llangadog to Abergavenny runs over Picws Du whilst the low level route runs up to Llyn y Fan Fach and beside the Afon Sychlwch at the foot of its northern escarpment.
 The higher route follows the edge of the escarpment from near Fan Hir, where the path climbs the escarpment from Llyn y Fan Fawr.
 Stone pavements have been added at especially wet parts of the path, where the path crosses peat bogs.
 There is a well built stone staircase climbing the escarpment where the Beacons Way rises from Llyn y Fan Fawr to Fan Brycheiniog.